Read me

 A cavernous space.
 Sound-proofed walls.
 And in the center, a DRUM SET.
 Seated at it, in a sweat-marked white T, eyes zeroed on his single-stroke roll, is ANDREW NEIMAN.
 He’s 19, slight, honors-student-skinny — except for his arms, which have been built from years and years of drumming.

-Every notable story is based on the journey of its key characters through changes and severities.
-The very first glimpse of Andrew Neiman uses no words but visual and sound means to draw the character’s starting point around.
-It is worth noting that the music, particularly the drums, takes precedence of the protagonist himself and jazz appears to be another main character of the story, just as much important as Andrew Neiman or Terence Fletcher.
-The nineteen-year-old kid goes before the audience while training along in the empty conservatory auditorium in the late hours.
-For obvious reasons, he has no means to practice at the dormitory and this late practice has probably become a desired fact of life for Andrew.
+Every notable story is based on the journey of its key characters through changes and hardships, and Whiplash character analysis is no exception.
+The first glimpse of Andrew Neiman uses no words but visual and sound means to draw the character’s starting point around.
+It is worth noting that the music, particularly the drums, takes precedence over the protagonist himself, and jazz appears to be another main character of the story, just as important as Andrew Neiman or Terence Fletcher.
+The nineteen-year-old kid goes before the audience while training in the empty conservatory auditorium in the late hours.
+For obvious reasons, he has no means to practice at the dormitory, and this late practice has probably become a desired fact of life for Andrew.
 That first distanced shot from the perspective of the hallway not only reveals the most important thing in the character’s life but also defines his loneliness.
 In the sequence following his first acquaintance with a future mentor, Andrew is depicted as a destitute dot against the background of the evening city, which absorbs him being unknown and unfamed to anyone except his father and a few family members.
-As the story would show later, such an obscure opening presentation gives a lead to the whole movie.
-Being a jazz star works poorly with glory and wide recognition and fits well in dark auditoriums and bars.
+As the story would later reveal, such an obscure opening presentation sets the tone for the entire movie.
+Being a jazz star works poorly with glory and wide recognition, and fits well in dark auditoriums and bars.

 DEDICATION AND BLOOD.
-An encounter with a music teacher Terence Fletcher makes Andrew go to the extreme.
-While at the beginning of the story it seems over much for a nineteen-year-old student to invest evening hours into practicing drum playing, as early as 31 minutes Andrew moves his mattress to the music practicing room in order to have access to the drums all day and night long.
+An encounter with a music teacher, Terence Fletcher, makes Andrew go to the extremes.
+While at the beginning of the story, it seems over much for a nineteen-year-old student to invest evening hours into practicing drum playing, as early as 31 minutes, Andrew moves his mattress to the music practice room to have access to the drums all day and night long.
 His bloody fingers are not something special for him anymore: a visual metaphor of complete devotion to a chosen craft.
 Years before getting acquainted with Fletcher, Andrew had a strong belief that he could achieve greatness by practicing toward exhaustion.
 Although it ruins his relations with other people, his single-mindedness and dedication indeed make Andrew Neiman a better jazz musician.
 While his classmates come to the classroom exactly at 9 a.m. and leave it with the bell, leaving the music behind the door, Andrew steadily loses his connection with the real world as he dedicates himself completely.
-The Whiplash movie explained that the pursuit of greatness and dreams may not only motivate us and give us a purpose in life but cultivate a feeling of loneliness and isolation.
+The Whiplash movie analysis reveals that the pursuit of greatness and dreams may not only motivate us and give us a purpose in life but also cultivate a feeling of loneliness and isolation.
 The idea is that the more insistent we establish ourselves above the majority or mediocrity, the more we separate ourselves from others, and the more lonely and anxious we feel.
-In wider means, even before teaching in Fletcher’s class, Andrew was ready to sacrifice his connection with the other people because, in fact, he had never had such.
+In a wider sense, even before teaching in Fletcher’s class, Andrew was ready to sacrifice his connection with the other people because he had never had such.

 He’s laughed off-stage.
 Cries himself to sleep that night.
 But the next morning, what does he do?
 He practices.
 And practices and practices.